umatter/primemover_py/README.md

 Overall, this part of the primemover application contains most the economic details/specifications guiding the bot's decisions/behavior.

+## Structure
+All relevant code can be found in src.
+The purpose of this library being the initialization and updating of bot parameters as well as the assignment of tasks implies that some aspects of this library are intended to be edited by the user.
+Code can be found in src, with a few high level programs in the main directory.
+The main five being
+- ConfigurationFunctions.py
+- experiment_2_Test.py (Some experiment file, this should be migrated to a dedicated sub folder in a future update)
+- Preferences.py
+- Results.py
+- UpdateExperiment.py.
+These files are intended to be somewhat easily edited, although some care should be taken.
+It is perhaps best practice to store old files found here in the old experiments folder.
+### Preferences
+Preferences does not refers to the preferences of bots in the experiment that is to be conducted.
+This shapes the current experimental setup.
+Any bot utility functions can be found here.

+### ConfigurationFunctions
+This module determines how parameters are assigned.
+This includes attributes such as media outlets a bot knows or its political affiliation.
+These may be randomly assigned or set to a fixed value.
+Note, functions found in this module are not always called upon initialization.
+They are only utilized when no parameter is passed in initialization.
+The Preference functions may play a role here and are therefore imported into this module.

+### Results
+The functionality in this module shapes how queues processed by the api are parsed and returned.
+Note: This module may be mirgrated to worker in a future update.
+It is more complex than the other functions but must be updated when altering or extending tasks. (closely related to worker/parser)

+### Experiment...
+This program, currently experiment_2_Test.py initializes the current experiment.
+It should only be run once.
+Future experiments should make sure to utilize a fresh experiment_id.
+Use this program as a guide when creating a new setup.

+### UpdateExperiment
+Updates to the experiment occur regularly, currently daily.
+An update can consist of a variety of changes.
+Any of the aspects of a bot may be altered.
+In addition, new tasks are set for the next day.

+### Worker
+The modules in this folder should be handled with care.
+In particular the classes defined in Behavior.py, Jobs.py, Queue.py, Agent.py, Proxy.py, ConfigureProfile.py and Profile.py.
+These mimic objects defined for the primemover_runner and the primemover_ui.
+Changing these files may lead to errors when pushing to the runner.
+Changes to methods, in particular update methods are safe.

+Use Tasks.py to define new taks for a bot to execute.
+Examples of existing tasks are google searches for specific terms and website visits.
+Tasks can be concatenated and are sent as queues, which represent a single browser session.

 ## Docker Image
 Steps to launch, navigate to primemover_py using the terminal and run